ajaydinakar/AdvOpSys/assignments/shell/README.md

 | `!x`                | this loads command `x` from your history so you can run it again |
 | `chmod xxx`         | change modify permission |

-#command not implemented and working
+#command not implemented or not working as intended
 ###->chmod working ,but dont know weather it is changing the permisions as intended
 ###->& after command ,have trying, but not implemented in this project by this time
 >Group Members